svilupp/PromptingTools.jl/docs/src/frequently_asked_questions.md

 separators = ["\n\n", ". ", "\n", " "] # split by paragraphs, sentences, and newlines, and words
 chunks = recursive_splitter(text, separators, max_length=10)
 ```

+## How would I fine-tune a model?

+Fine-tuning is a powerful technique to adapt a model to your specific use case (mostly the format/syntax/task).
+It requires a dataset of examples, which you can now easily generate with PromptingTools.jl!

+1. You can save any conversation (vector of messages) to a file with `PT.save_conversation("filename.json", conversation)`.

+2. Once the finetuning time comes, create a bundle of ShareGPT-formatted conversations (common finetuning format) in a single `.jsonl` file.
+Use `PT.save_conversations("dataset.jsonl", [conversation1, conversation2, ...])` (notice that plural "conversationS" in the function name).

+For an example of an end-to-end finetuning process, check out our sister project [JuliaLLMLeaderboard Finetuning experiment](https://github.com/svilupp/Julia-LLM-Leaderboard/blob/main/experiments/cheater-7b-finetune/README.md).
+It shows the process of finetuning for half a dollar with [Jarvislabs.ai](jarvislabs.ai) and [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl).